 The fit is very good and allows the right comfortable for the fingers, which are not forced, and leaves the right space around the ankles.
 While on the Achilles tendon support is pronounced and very convenient with right form and padding.
 Be noted that the fit of the size is slightly narrow.
 For the guys with the particularly wide feet, there is the HV (High Volume) version of this model that are absolutely identical but arranged for a wider fit.

-In conclusion, it is a pair of very comfortable and well made shoes, designed for the Trail for those who want a comfortable fit even after hours in the saddle.
-The only flaw of the Privateer R, if we want to find one, is waiting a little bit to dry after washing.
+In conclusion, it is a pair of very comfortable and well-made shoes, designed for the Trail for those who want a comfortable fit even after hours in the saddle.
+The only flaw of the GIRO Privateer R MTB Shoes, if we want to find one, is waiting a little bit to dry after washing.